 The largest city in Brazil is also the largest in the southern hemisphere and in the Americas.

 São Paulo is the main economic center of South America.
 From all multinationals present in Brazil, the headquarters of about 63% of them are in the city, which is also responsible for over 30% of the Brazilian GDP.

 Rio de Janeiro – 6,72 million

-Known as the Wonderful City, Rio de Janeiro is the leading international tourist destination in Brazil, Latin America, and the southern hemisphere.
+Known as the Marvelous City, Rio de Janeiro is the leading international tourist destination in Brazil, Latin America, and the southern hemisphere.